nsidc/polarstereo-lonlat-convert-py/README.md

 The `locate` directory includes fortran code for converting between I,J coodinates of an SSM/I grid cell to latitude and longitude coordinates.

+### lonlat-conversion-python-scripts

+The `lonlat-conversion-python-scripts` directory contains python modules that define functions that convert between longitude, latitude and Polar Stereographic x, y (km) coordinates.
+Functions are also defined that transform between longitude and latitude and NSIDC Polar Stereographic I, J (grid) coordinates.

 ## License

 See [LICENSE](LICENSE), unless otherwise stated in the README file with each subdirectory.